Industrial reactive compound — rubber accelerator

 European UnionREACH SVHC candidate list (2021) — identified for very persistent, very bioaccumulative (vPvB) and skin-sensitising properties.
 CLP Skin Sens.
 1A (H317).
 Not yet subject to Annex XIV authorisation requirement.
 Regulatory — European Union authority

 United StatesNo specific consumer product restriction.
 Included in the ASTM D6600 standard patch test allergen series.
 OSHA does not set a specific occupational exposure limit.
+California: listed under Proposition 65 as a carcinogen (effective 2017).
 Regulatory

 CanadaNo specific restriction.
 Assessed under the Chemicals Management Plan.
 Regulatory